-Emergency notification for students is accomplished by contacting the nursing office staff at (760) 773-2579 or (760) 568-3093, who will then contact the student/instructor.
+Emergency notification for students is accomplished by contacting the nursing office staff at (760) 773-2578, who will then contact the student/instructor.
 After hours and on weekends you may contact Campus Security at (760) 341-2111.

 Student Contact Information